shariq1989/cookbook/content/recipe/nutella_cookies.md

 4. Add 2-3 dollops of Nutella to the dough, fold it over gently, and then add 2-3 more dallops before folding it again.
 Then use a knife to swirl the Nutella into the dough.
 You are not stirring it in.
 5. Cover the dough and place it in the refrigerator for 30 minutes.
 6. Preheat the oven to 350 degrees.
 7. Drop spoonfuls of dough onto a lightly greased baking sheet and bake for 15 minutes.
 This cooking time is for higher elevation.
-Reduce the cooking time to 10 minutes for lower elevations.
+Reduce the cooking time to 10 minutes for lower elevation.

 #### ABOUT THIS DESSERT